Do I need to be home for my household hazardous waste (HHW) to be picked up?

 What if I would like to drop off my household hazardous waste (HHW) today?

 The City of Folsom Permanent Household Hazardous Waste (HHW) Collection Facility can accept residential HHW on an emergency basis.
 Our program is designed to make it as convenient as possible to dispose of HHW by picking up waste at your residence.
-We bring our HHW collection vehicle to your residence and collect the waste.
 You do not have to carry hazardous chemicals in your car.
 We are one of the most comprehensive door to door collection programs in the nation and to keep program costs down we cannot have our facility staffed at all times to accept waste.

-If you are moving or have some other emergency then call, 355-8350 to find out when our facility will be open.
-Do not come to our facility without having made an appointment for us to receive your waste.
+However, if you are moving or have some other emergency where you need to get rid of household hazardous waste right away, call 916-355-8350 to find out if and when you can drop off.
+Please do not come to our facility without having made arrangements for us to receive your waste.

 Jiffy Lube SpeeDee Oil Change and Tune Up